imswarnil/docs/content/index.md

 Learn Salesforce [CRMAnalytics]{.text-primary}.

 #description
-Master real CRM Analytics on Salesforce.
-Start with org setup, licenses, and permissions.
-Build clean datasets with connectors, sync, recipes, and dataflows.
-Query with SAQL, design fast dashboards, add bindings and interactions, secure with RLS, and ship to production with confidence.
+Level up fast with a practical, production-ready path: enable the org, assign licenses and permissions, build clean datasets with connectors, sync, recipes, and dataflows, master SAQL and bindings, add RLS, and ship dashboards users actually use.

 #links
   :::u-button